 Concat

-concat joins text data (strings) from two or more columns.
+concat concatenates data from two or more columns or values, and returns a string.

 Accepted data types